NecroticFactor/Web-Development/Social Network/API Documentation.md

 #### **Description**

+Fetches posts for a specific user if `user_id` provided in the request body, else fetches posts of all public accounts.
-Fetches posts for a specific user.
-If the user is private, only followers with an accepted request can view their posts.
+`Applies to GET + user_id` => If the user is private, only followers with an accepted request can view their posts.
 The response includes nested user and post details.

 #### **Request Method**